davidgonzalez95/Python_Project_05_Automatic-Data-Cleansing/README.md

 ## Project Description

 Data cleaning doesn't have to be a time sink.
 Most data professionals spend up to 80% of their time wrangling messy data.
 Automation can significantly reduce this workload.
-This guide will help you build a robust, automated data cleaning system using Python and Pandas.
+This repository will help you build a robust, automated data cleaning system using Python and Pandas.
 Instead of working with a specific dataset, we focus on writing reusable functions and classes.

 ## Standardize Your Data Import Process